 The leaked prices look quite similar to the price of iPhone 6s 16GB variant around the world, but the interesting fact is that the leak shows the absence of 16GB variant, hinting Apple might discontinue 16GB variants with iPhone 7.
 Not many days ago Forbes reported that the Cupertino giant may slash $100 in its pricing strategy for upcoming iPhone 7.

-The rumour mills are abuzz predicting the pricing strategy for Apple’s next iteration of iPhone amid to the disappointed second fiscal quarter in terms of revenues Apple had.
+The rumour mills are abuzz predicting the pricing strategy for Apple’s next iteration of iPhone amid to the disappointing second fiscal quarter in terms of revenues Apple had.
 If the leaked prices of iPhone 7 series are to believe then it’s safe to assume that Apple is looking to reform its pricing strategy.
 Well, whatever may be the case, one has to wait until September 2016 when the iPhone 7 would be officially announced and launched.

 Interestingly, with such leaks, Apple may have to relook its Chinese policy and loyalty issues in China as the leak has come once again in China.